Bioconductor/bioconductor.org/content/developers/package-guidelines.md

    and load the package from _Bioconductor_.
 These instructions and any installations instructions should be in an `eval=FALSE` code chunk.
-No where in the code (R code, man pages, vignettes, Rmd files) should someone try to install or download applications, packages, etc. Developers should assume all necessary applications or packages are already downloaded on a users system.
+No where in the code (R code, man pages, vignettes, Rmd files) should someone try to install or download system dependencies, applications, packages, etc. Developers can provide instructions to follow but not executed and should assume all necessary dependencies, applications or packages are already set up on a users system.

 7.1.3 If appropriate, we strongly encourage a table of contents